saulshanabrook/jupyterlab-accessibility/Part 2.md

 ## Quiz

-1. What is the electronic circuitry of computer hardware that executes software instructions called?
-Hint: CPU 💻
+1. What does Central Processing Unit (CPU) do?

 2. What 3 programming languages make up the name Jupyter?
 Hint: Ju- Pyt- R